Minkalla/quantum-safe-privacy-portal/src/portal/portal-backend/docs/DEPLOYMENT.md

     ```

 3.  **Start the services:**
-    This command starts both the `backend` and `mongo` services in detached mode.
+    This command starts the backend service connected to MongoDB Atlas.
     ```bash
     docker-compose up -d
     ```